kushalv238/ethereum-web3-wallet/README.md

 ### Important Security Note

 This example is for educational purposes and should not be used as-is in a production environment.
 Exposing your private key is risky.
 For real-world applications, store private keys securely using environment variables or a dedicated secure vault.

-This setup should give you a solid foundation for the implementation part of your presentation.